Advertisement

 It’s a good starting point.
 But your sex isn’t the only consideration for building a healthy, personalized diet.
 Zawahri Krasuna shares some advice about why certain people may have different nutritional needs from others.

-Nutritional recommendations that vary based on assigned sex are, in part, based on the standard that males tend to be more muscular in nature than females.
+Nutritional recommendations that vary based on sex are, in part, based on the stereotype that males tend to be more muscular in nature than females.
 As a whole, male bodies tend to have more muscle mass than female bodies.
 That’s a natural, biologically driven standard, though there are plenty of people who are the exception to that rule.

 And muscle matters when it comes to your metabolism.